 Kanga Roof works on all areas of the roof to ensure it is working properly.
 The soffit and fascia are a common area that is overlooked frequently.
 The soffit is the exposed surface beneath the overhanging section of the roof eave.
 The soffit will ventilate the attic and aids in proper air circulation throughout the home.
 The air from the soffit cycles to the vents will draw heat and moisture away from your home, preventing serious issues with moisture.
 If moisture is in the attic, it can lead to problems with mold growth.
 Water can cause damage to the attic, which can cause damage to insulation, rafters, and drywall.
 Rot damage can cost a homeowner thousands of dollars in repairs.

 A soffit features a plain design with small holes that are designed to bring about air circulation.
 The air from the soffit cycles to the vents will draw heat and moisture out and away from the home.
 Without working soffits, your homes roofing system is at risk of developing rot.
 Unkempt gutters are another common problem that can lead to soffit damage.

 What is Fascia Board?

-Contact Kanga Roof for more information about common roof repair and replacements needs.
-Our experts will provide effective soffit and fascia repairs and replacements to improve your home.
+Contact Kanga Roof for more information about common roof repair needs.
+Our experts will provide effective soffit and fascia repairs to improve your home.